 - Algae are already being used in a wide variety of industries and applications, and many newer applications are being discovered.
 Such a wide range of end-uses enable companies to produce both fuels and non-fuel products from the same algae feedstock

-The Comprehensive Algae Fuels Report is a must-read for the following
+The Algae Fuels Report - Processes, Technologies, Trends and Challenges Report is a must-read for the following

 - Entrepreneurs planning to start a venture in the algal energy domain in specific and biofuels/bioenergy in general

 - Venture capital, finance & investment companies exploring investments in this domain

 - Companies in algae-related industries or businesses with synergistic operations exploring oil from algae ventures

 - Research community having a focus on biofuels and bio-energy

 Why should you buy this report

 - It helps you understand all aspects of the algae energy domain and provides you key insights which will be invaluable in planning your venture.

 - It has a special emphasis on providing inputs for those interested in investing or starting a business in this field.